 - Retrieve the results

 - Collaborate with the prescribing physician on potential medication changes

-To learn more about this process OR to enroll in our CE Training Program in Pharmacogenomics, contact us.
+To learn more about this process OR to enroll in the RxGenomix Training Program in Pharmacogenomics, contact us.